 5. How can I serve with Operation Christmas Child in my area?

 We have many dedicated volunteers who work year-round to promote and pray for Operation Christmas Child.
 You can learn more about becoming a CONNECT volunteer on our website.
 We also have many seasonal volunteers that work at various times throughout the year.
 Additionally, starting in October, people can sign up to volunteer at our Ontario and Alberta processing centers.

 6. Do you deliver all the gift-filled shoeboxes by Christmas Eve?

-No. Most of the boxes won’t be distributed to needy children for several more weeks, and possibly months.
+No. Most of the boxes won’t be distributed to children in need for several more weeks, and possibly months.
 It takes us that long to transport the boxes to the designated countries, undergo the necessary customs inspections, and travel to the communities where, in partnership with local churches, we will distribute them.
 These delays may be a bit disappointing to you, but we’ve learned that children love to receive gift-filled shoeboxes at ANY time of year.
 And many of them aren’t even aware of Christmas, or the tradition of giving gifts to celebrate Jesus’ birth.

 7. Do some of the shoeboxes Canadians pack contain inappropriate items like GI Joe dolls for children who may have been traumatized by war, or mitts and toques for children living in hot tropical climates?